Thursday, Sep 9 — Bishkek

 We pack up, and walk for an hour or so back toward Tash Rabat, along the orginal norther Silk Road route.
 We chat a bit about the Sil Road and its history.

 The Silk Road lasted from the 3rd century BC to 16th century AD.
 But was then replaced by boats.
 Now tourism keeps the Silk road alive.
+All along, the road was an exchange of goods, language, culture, technology.

 The road was more than an exchange of good; language, culture and technology were also traded, copied, and enhanced.